Associate Professor of Physics

 Please see her lab’s facebook page: http://www.facebook.com/

-Peter Sheldon is the Chair of the Physics and Math Departments, Director of the Dual-Degree Engineering Program, and Director of the Center for Student Research.
+Peter Sheldon is the Chair of the Physics Department, Director of the Dual-Degree Engineering Program, and Director of the Center for Student Research.
 He has a PhD and an MS in Physics from the University of Massachusetts, and has a BA in Physics and a BA in Mathematics from Amherst College.
-Dr. Sheldon's research net is wide: he is by education a low-temperature physicist, but has picked up the fields of ultrafast laser spectroscopy and physics education research in the last ten years.
+Dr. Sheldon’s research net is wide: he is by education a low-temperature physicist, but has picked up the fields of ultrafast laser spectroscopy and physics education research in the last ten years.
 He has published in all of these fields.